-When someone with a learning disability who is 4 or older dies, people are supposed to look at what happened.
+When someone with a learning disability or an autistic person who is 18 or older dies, LeDeR people look at what happened.

 LeDeR looks at how we learn from the lives and deaths of people to help us improve care.